open/close all folders

 - Several Power Rangers weapons work by this, the first being the original Rangers' Power Cannon from season two (one barrel fires five energy balls... that turn into one much more Badass one.)

-- The weapon Torchwood use against the fleeing Sycorax ship in the Doctor Who episode "The Christmas Invasion".
+- The weapon Torchwood uses against the fleeing Sycorax ship in the episode "The Christmas Invasion".

 - The Eye of Ra (the Wave Motion Gun Anubis uses against Abydos) in Stargate SG-1 is one of these.
 This makes sense, since the entire episode ("Full Circle") is a huge Shout-Out to/Affectionate Parody of Star Wars (particularly A New Hope), with Lampshade Hanging aplenty.

-- The Ion Cannon also works in this manner.
+- The Ion Cannon from the Command & Conquer: Tiberian Series works in this manner.
 Unfortunately, this telegraphs the actual attack, enabling your enemy to sell all buildings in the target zone before the main blast occurs.

 - Xenosaga Episode I had the Rhine Maiden, a converging wave-motion gun comprising the Dammerung and four smaller vessels in formation.

 - Terraria has the Last Prism, an endgame weapon.
 It's the highest DPS magic weapon in the game.